amelieasberger/custom-image-slider/README.md

 # towa-image-slider

-towa-image-slider is a responsive product image slider with custom navigation arrows, build with Swiper.js
+towa-image-slider is a responsive slider with custom navigation arrows, build with React/Typescript and Swiper.js React Components.

 ### To install the project, use: